Annotating Web Browsing Agents: From WebArena Traces to Human Evaluation

 Prerequisites

-pip install potato-annotationYou will need WebArena trace files, which typically include screenshots and a JSON action log.
-If you are working with VisualWebArena, the format is similar but may include additional visual grounding information.
+pip install potato-annotationYou will need WebArena trace files, which usually come as screenshots plus a JSON action log.
+VisualWebArena uses a similar format, sometimes with extra visual grounding information.

-Step 1: Understanding WebArena Trace Format
+Step 1: Understanding the WebArena trace format

 Create data/web_traces.jsonl: